Federal Immigration Programs

 or Skill Level B (technical occupations or skilled trades).

-With the introduction of the Express Entry program on January 1, 2015, all applicants in the CEC and other skilled worker categories may need a confirmed job offer from a Canadian employer before they will earn enough points to qualify under these categories.
+With the introduction of the Express Entry program on January 1, 2015, all applicants in the CEC and other skilled worker categories may need a confirmed job offer from a Canadian employer or an approval from a provincial nominee program, before they will earn enough points to qualify under these categories.

 The Federal government made a number of changes in the scoring criteria in November, 2016, applicants who have completed post-secondary education for at least one year in duration, will receive additional points for their Canadian credential.